joaopabdala/Dispositivos-moveis-2/README.md

 - [ ] Merge local list with user account on sign up *(1.5 days)*
 - [ ] Add personal notes to list items *(1 day)*

+## Updates since last checkpoint
+- Used react native elements for some inputs and for Icons.
+- Implemented Readings and Tag mocks.
+- Created Tag and Reading components.